manishakemani91/fullstack-challenge/README.md

     - **Optimization**: Propose at least one optimization that can help the application perform better under increased data loads.
     - **Additional Feature**: Propose a feature you believe would enhance the user's experience while searching for properties.

+## Solution
+Here is a brief description of my solution and approach to solving the problem.